 - Demonstrate competence in the major concepts in the psychological area of crisis intervention.

 - Use critical thinking to solve problems related to behavior and mental processes that people exhibit during crises.

 - Weigh evidence, tolerate ambiguity, act ethically, and reflect values in his/her personal and professional behavior that are the underpinnings of the multiple perspectives of psychology as a discipline and Christian/biblical faith and practice.

 - Communicate effectively in written, oral, and technological formats.

 - Recognize and respect the complexity of socio-cultural and international diversity especially during the process of crisis intervention.

 Textbook Readings and Lecture Presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-The purpose of Discussion Board Forums is to generate interaction among students in regard to relevant current course topics.
+Discussions are collaborative learning experiences.
+The purpose of Discussion Assignments is to generate interaction among students in regard to relevant current course topics.
 The student is required to post 1 thread of at least 250 words and 2 replies of at least 100 words each.
-For each thread, the student must support his/her assertions with at least 2 citations in current APA format and include a Bible verse and application to the topic cited in current APA format.
+For each thread, the student must support his/her assertions with at least 1 journal citations in current APA format and include a Bible verse and application to the topic cited in current APA format.
 (MLO A, C, D, E).

-Each exam will consist of 50 multiple-choice questions based on the reading identified for that specific exam.
-The exams will be limited to 45 minutes and are open-book/open-notes.
+Each quiz will consist of 25 multiple-choice questions based on the reading identified for that specific exam.
+The exams will be limited to 60 minutes and are open-book/open-notes.
 The student will have 1 attempt for each exam.
 There will be a 1-point per minute deduction for every minute over the 60-minute time limit.
 (MLO A, B, C).